Dangerous and Defective Road Accidents in Chicago

 The idea of making a claim against the government can be daunting, but when the government is negligent in its duty to maintain roads and highways and you’re injured as a result of that negligence, you may be able to receive compensation for your injuries.
 Sometimes your claim may not involve the government at all, but a private contractor who was negligent in highway construction.

-If you’ve been injured because of dangerous and defective roads, the help of an experienced personal injury attorney will be invaluable.
+If you’ve been injured because of dangerous and defective roads, the help of an experienced lawyer will be invaluable.
 A qualified lawyer has the knowledge to identify the party that should be responsible to compensate you, and the skill to negotiate a settlement or try your case if a lawsuit must be filed.

 Common Road Hazards and Defects